Progress being made on Iosco Exploration Trail

-HALE — In the Nov.
-2 issue of the Oscoda Press we reported that Oscoda Township had obtained funding to complete Phase 3 of the Iosco Exploration Trail (IET).
+HALE – In the Nov.
+2 issue of this newspaper we reported that Oscoda Township had obtained funding to complete Phase 3 of the Iosco Exploration Trail (IET).
 We incorrectly reported that this was the final phase of the project in Oscoda Township.
 This article provides an update on the totality of the project in Iosco County.

 The Iosco Exploration Trail (IET), a 501c3 organization, was formed in 2014 to work towards the design, development, construction and maintenance of a bike path through Iosco County.
 With the development of the Iron Belle Trail, and the availability of grant funds from the state, representatives from IET decided they would connect the bike trail that already existed in the county to the Iron Belle Trail that travels throughout the state.